-Of course, the expansion of suspension and debarment programs and policies did not come about out of thin air.
-The initial catalyst for the expansion of these programs appears to have been a number of investigations and audits performed by ISDC, the Government Accountability Office, and various inspectors general over the past few years.34 Their reports were highly critical of many agencies' suspension and debarment programs.
-The revelations in these reports led to increased scrutiny and oversight from Congress and the White House.35
+Visit www.ManagementConcepts.com/leadership or call 888.545.8574 for details and to register. not come about out of thin air.
+The initial catalyst for the expansion of these programs appears to have been a number of investigations and audits performed by ISDC, the Government Accountability Office, and various inspectors general over the past few years.32 Their reports were highly critical of many agencies' suspension and debarment programs.
+The revelations in these reports led to increased scrutiny and oversight from Congress and the White House.33

 Over the past few years, Congress has held a number of hearings regarding federal suspension and debarment, and several pieces of legislation have been introduced that would make suspension and debarment mandatory under certain circumstances.
-One such bill that has been enacted is the Consolidated Appropriations Act of 2012.36 Under that law, a contractor with a recent federal felony conviction or a delinquent tax liability is effectively suspended from federal contracting until the awarding agency has considered whether an actual suspension or debarment is appropriate.37
+One such bill that has been enacted is the Consolidated Appropriations Act of 2012.34 Under that law (applicable to fiscal year 2012 procurements), a contractor with a recent federal felony conviction or a delinquent tax liability is effectively suspended from federal contracting until the awarding agency has considered whether an actual suspension or debarment is appropriate.35